thycotic/ac-docs/admin/applications/cfg.md

 ## Set Password Reset Interval

 For every application, there is an option to reset all account passwords on a predefined interval.
-Click the Password reset interval drop-down menu and choose between Reset now, Daily, 30 days, 60 days or 90 days.
+* Click the Password reset interval drop-down menu and choose between: reset now, Daily, 30 days, 60 days or 90 days.
+* Click __Update__ for changes to take effect.
+> **Note**: You should make sure that this interval matches your organization's policy for password resets.

 ![reset password interval](images/set-pw-reset.png "Drop-down options to set a password reset interval")

-Click __Update__ for changes to take effect.

 ## Enable Mobile Browsing